• Menu About Connective

 Design came faster than research.
 If you saw designs before customer interviews were complete, they’re guessing and hoping you like it.

 They defend designs with personal taste.
-“I think this looks good” isn’t strategic rationale.
+“I think this looks good” isn’t rationale.
 “Customer research showed prospects care about X, so we emphasized it” is.

-• Customer interviews: 2–4 weeks
+• Customer interviews: 2 to 4 weeks

-• Competitive analysis: 1–2 weeks
+• Competitive analysis: 1 to 2 weeks

-• Strategy development: 1–3 weeks
+• Strategy development: 1 to 3 weeks

-• Design execution: 3–8 weeks
+• Design execution: 3 to 8 weeks

-Fast template track: 4–5 weeks
+Fast template track: 4 to 5 weeks

-• Discovery: 1–2 days
+• Discovery: 1 to 2 days

 • Strategy: 1 week

-• Design: 2–3 weeks
+• Design: 2 to 3 weeks

 What you’re actually paying for

-Strategic web design typically ranges from $30,000–$75,000+ because it includes:
+Research-driven web design typically ranges from $30,000 to $75,000+ because it includes:

 • Senior expertise: Work led by experienced practitioners, not junior teams supervised from afar